1coderookie/KobraGoNeoInsights/docs/calibration.md

 ---

 ### Correct Assembly
-Make sure that you built and set up the printer correctly.
-This is the most important and crucial thing, as you'll only be able to get good prints if the hardware itself is set up correctly.
+Make sure that you built and set up the printer correctly and that it's trammed as best as you can.
+**This is the most important and crucial thing, as you'll only be able to get good prints if the hardware itself is set up correctly.**

 This also should be checked if you're using the **Neo** which comes pre-assembled, as you shouldn't rely on the assumption that the manufacturere built everything correctly.
 Read through the hardware chapters if you didn't do it yet.
 In the following I'll list the most crucial points.

 - Set up the frame correctly!
-  Means, check if the baseframe is mounted square, if the the z-axis aluminum parts are really mounted perpendicular onto the baseframe and so on.
+  Means, check if the baseframe is mounted being square, if the the z-axis aluminum parts are really mounted perpendicular onto the baseframe and so on.
 - Check the [axes](hardware/axes.md)!
   Means, check the whole z-axis lead screw system for being assembled correctly and vertically aligned.
 Make sure you cleaned the old sticky 'oil' (or whatever that nasty stuff should be) off from the lead screw and applied fresh grease, assemble the anti-backlash nut correctly and so on.
   Make sure that you have all wheels positioned correctly and that the belts of the x- and y-axis aren't too sloppy or too tight.